 There are also number of objects which have been classified as both asteroid and comet or are currently ambiguous in nature and have been assigned to categories such as active asteroids, main belt comets, manx comets and extinct comets.

-At first glance the stunning image below appears to be that of a comet but it is in fact an active asteroid.
-Active asteroids reside in the inner and outer Solar System.
-An example of an inner active asteroid is 6478 Gault (the one shown in the image), which is sporadically to persistently active (depending on what you read here or here) and has a clear tail thought to be composed of collisional dust.
-Further out in the Solar System, the Centaur asteroid 2060 Chiron (aka comet 95P/Chiron) intermittently displays a coma of comet-like outgassing and other activity.
+At first glance, the stunning blue object in the featured image at the very top of this article could be mistaken for that of a comet with its long double tail, but it’s an active asteroid—the inner Solar System asteroid 6478 Gault (see NASA/ESA/ESO).
+Gault is sporadically to persistently active (depending on what you read here or here) and has a clear tail composed of dust shed from the asteroid which is slowly disintegrating, with the dust in the tail sorted by grain size (largest close to the asteroid and fine grained further downstream).
+Active asteroids reside in the inner and outer Solar System—further out in the Solar System, the Centaur asteroid 2060 Chiron (aka comet 95P/Chiron) intermittently displays a coma of comet-like outgassing and other activity.

-Although the surface of most of the so-called active asteroids appear to be made of dark, low albedo material similar to comets, and belong to the primitive C, D, P and other dark spectral types in asteroid taxonomy (more on spectral types later), some active asteroids are made of brighter, higher albedo material and belong to the silicate-rich S spectral types.
+Although the surface of most of the so-called active asteroids appear to be made of dark, low albedo material similar to comets, and belong to the primitive C, D, P and other dark spectral types in asteroid taxonomy (more on that later), some active asteroids are made of brighter, higher albedo material and belong to the silicate-rich S spectral types.
 The activity shown by the dark asteroids is thought to be due to outgassing of volatile material, just like that shown by comets.
-The activity shown by brighter types is thought to be dust created by impacts or due to rotational breakup as a result of the YORP effect – both of which effects have been suggested for the activity shown by asteroid 6478 Gault.
+The activity shown by brighter types is thought to be dust created by impacts or due to rotational breakup as a result of the YORP effect (both of which effects have been suggested for the activity shown by asteroid 6478 Gault).

 Generally, the type of activity shown by active asteroids may range from rubble pile disintegration (by rotational instability or otherwise), dust ejection by meteoroid impacts, electrostatic repulsion, thermal stress fracturing or dehydration cracking with release of volatiles, or radiation pressure sweeping up loose material, or sublimation of ice whether due to the subsurface being uncovered by impacts or otherwise.